kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

     - `namespaces` is an array of namespace for namespace objects.
     - `names` is an array of upsynced object name.
 Wildcard (`*`) is available.
 - The example CR is {{ config.repo_url }}/blob/{{ config.ks_branch }}/test/e2e/edgesyncer/testdata/kyverno/syncer-config.yaml
-- The CR is used from edge syncer
+- The CR is used from KubeStellar-Syncer
 - The CR is placed in mb-ws to define
   - object selector
   - need of renaturing (May not scope in PoC2023q1)